WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## incremental vs. partitioned

-`IncrementalDataSet`'s and `PartitionedDataSet`'s are very similar as they give you access to a whole directory of data that uses the same underlying dataset loader.
-The major difference is whether you want your data pre loaded or if you want to load and dispose of it as you iterate over it.
+`IncrementalDataSet` 's and `PartitionedDataSet` 's are very similar as they give you access to a whole directory of data that uses the same underlying dataset loader.
+The significant difference is whether you want your data pre-loaded or if you want to load and dispose of it as you iterate over it.

 * incremental loads the data